scala/scala3/docs/docs/typelevel.md

 evaluated at runtime to compute a result that is already known at compile-time.
-Since typelevel programming is based on information known at compile-time, staging is a natural complement to it since it distinuguishes syntactically between computations done at compile time and computations done at runtime.
+Since typelevel programming is based on information known at compile-time, staging is a natural complement to it since it distinguishes syntactically between computations done at compile time and computations done at runtime.
 The syntactic distinctions also help understanding the code better because they make clear what gets computed when.